fncbook/fnc/chapter7/evd.md

 \end{split}
 ```

-Finally, given the convergence of Taylor polynomials to common functions, we are able to apply a function $f$ to a square matrix by replacing $p$ with $f$ in {eq}`matrixpoly`.
+Finally, given the convergence of Taylor polynomials to common functions, we are able to apply a function $f$ to a square matrix by replacing $p$ with $f$ in {eq}`matrixpolyevd`.

 ## Conditioning of eigenvalues